nuprl/TypeWhich/README.md

     GTLC, used for the interpreter.
 Not related to type migration

 5.  `grift.l, grift.y, grift.rs, lexer.l, parser.y, pretty.rs`: Parsers
-    and printers for grift and the unified concrete syntax used by all tools
+    and printers for Grift and the unified concrete syntax used by all tools

 6.  `ins_and_outs/`: Our implementation of Rastogi, Chaudhuri, and